Eligibility

 The application for the IIE American Passport Project is an institutional application, not an individual one.
 The application can only be submitted by one institutional representative.

-IIE will select a variety of institutions with a demonstrated commitment to expanding study abroad participation.
+IIE will select a variety of higher education institutions with a demonstrated commitment to expanding study abroad participation.
 Award recipients will be chosen by a competitive selection process, and selected institutions will submit nominated students for IIE’s review and approval.
-IIE will make grant payments to the selected institutions and the institution will be responsible for dispersing funds to students.
+IIE will make grant payments to the selected institutions, and the institution will be responsible for dispersing funds to students or another institutionally approved method to cover the U.S. passport application fee.

 Institutional Eligibility Criteria